roguehistory/DIGH-HIST3812/content/en/building/dl-guidance.md

 ![](images/discussion.png)
 _Photo by Harli Marten, [unsplash.com](https://unsplash.com/photos/M9jrKDXOQoU)_

+While the tips below assume you are _writing_ your annoations, an annotation can also display video or audio.
+Optionally, you are welcome to use video or audio as well, if you'd like; this might work best for the page-level annotations (see below).

+You can post video to youtube and mark it 'unlisted'; then paste the URL to the video in the annotation.
+Hypothesis will automatically display the video in the annotation.

+For audio, you might use something like soundcloud.
+Other options are available.

 ## Tips for annotating passages in the text

 1. Look for what is puzzling, intriguing, or ambiguous in the text.
 If you read a passage, and you find yourself pausing because you're not sure what you just read, that's a good sign that _here_ is something that needs unpacking.